 Kathrine Switzer went on to run the Boston Marathon eight times, and posted her personal best time of two hours and 51 minutes in 1975.
 Switzer played a major part of getting the women’s marathon accepted officially into the Olympic Games in 1984.

 In 2014, for the first time in history, 61 percent of U.S. half-marathon finishers were women, and the percentage of female marathoners is getting much closer to 50 percent, according to Running USA State of the Sport Reports.
 As of 2015, Running USA reported that the marathon with the highest percentage of female finishers is the Wineglass Marathon in New York, which is 60 percent female.

-This year, Switzer ran the 121st Boston Marathon again, at age 70 and she explains why on her website.
+Last year, Switzer ran the 121st Boston Marathon again, at age 70 and she explained why on her website.
 She focuses on creating change via 261 Fearless, a non-profit she founded that is described as "a global community of women who have found strength, power and fearlessness from putting one foot in front of the other."

-Go # 261, who paved the way for women runners everywhere.
+Go # 261!
+You paved the way for women runners everywhere.

 What Do YOU Think?

 Were you surprised to learn that women were only allowed in the Boston Marathon in 1972?
 Had you ever heard Kathrine Switzer's story before?
 Have you run a marathon?
 Share your experience by leaving a comment below.